gordicaleksa/pytorch-neural-style-transfer/README.md

 <img src="data/style-images/vg_starry_night_resized.png" width="267px">
 </p>

-*Note: all the images were produced by me (using this repo).*
+*Note: all of the stylized images were produced by me (using this repo).*
+*ToDo: Add credit to other people who produced content/style images.*

-Content/Style tradeoff
+### Content/Style tradeoff

 Impact of total variation loss